shaunluttin/project-management-approaches/FAQ.md

 ### Q: Does 'code-and-fix' result ever make in the hands of the customer?
 By contrast, 'throwaway prototype' does not seem to ever make it to the customer, while a result of 'code-and-fix' may.
 Is that right?

 Rapid Development suggests that code-and-fix ought to land in the hands of the customer only as a throwaway prototype or a proof of concept.
 "Here is what we're thinking of building; does that look right to you?
-If so, we can get started today!" (edited)
+If so, we can get started today!"

 Think of it this way...

-If you want to produce a throwaway prototype, then use the code-and-fix strategy to build it.
+* If you want to produce a throwaway prototype, then use the code-and-fix strategy to build it.

-If you want to produce something with longevity, then do not use a code-and-fix strategy to build it.
+* If you want to produce something with longevity, then do not use a code-and-fix strategy to build it.

 Based on that:

 > Does 'code-and-fix' result ever make in the hands of the customer?

-Yes. :smile: As a throwaway prototype or proof-of-concept it makes sense to share it with the customer.
+Yes.
+As a throwaway prototype or proof-of-concept it makes sense to share it with the customer. :smile:

-Yes. :cry: As a finished product, teams make the classic mistake of delivering with a code-and-fix approach.
+Yes.
+As a finished product, teams make the classic mistake of delivering with a code-and-fix approach. :cry:

 > By contrast, 'throwaway prototype' does not seem to ever make it to the customer